 Here you can find some handy quick links to help you and your patients make the changes needed to lead a heart-healthy life.
-And remember, there's a lot more advice, guidance and links to useful resources on our lifestyle page.
+And remember, there's a lot more advice, guidance and links to useful resources on our Healthier Lives page.

 - MECC Link: simple signposting to better health and wellbeing